erkyrath/cheapglk/README.txt

 * Version History

-1.0.6###:
+1.0.6:
+    Declared support for Glk spec 0.7.5.
     Added support for a "debug console".
 If the -D option is given, lines beginning with "/" are considered debug commands.
 (This is not interesting unless the interpreter is compiled with debug support.)

 1.0.5:
-    Text-mode Unicode file streams are now read and written in UTF-8.
+    Text-mode Unicode file streams are now read and written in UTF-8 (Glk 0.7.5, although that won't be formalized until 1.0.6).
     Fixed a struct initialization bug in gli_date_to_tm().
 (I think this caused no problems in practice.)
     Added an optional timegm() function that you can compile in if your